-As can be seen from the cases reviewed, proving undue influence may be quite difficult.
-While the facts may seem clear to clients that undue influence was present, it will be necessary for the court to review and weigh that evidence, circumstantial or otherwise, to determine if, at law, undue influence actually existed.
+The sampling of court decisions reviewed demonstrate that proving undue influence in the context of inter vivos transactions may be difficult.
+While the facts may be clear to your clients that undue influence was present, it will be necessary for the court to review and weigh that evidence, circumstantial or otherwise, to determine if, at law, undue influence actually existed.

-Likewise, it might be difficult for a drafting lawyer to detect undue influence.
-A drafting lawyer ought however to be cognizant of the potential for undue influence in the context of testamentary planning, as well as respecting inter vivos transfers.
-An appendix to this paper, attaches an Undue Influence Checklist.
+Likewise, it might be difficult for a drafting or transaction lawyer to detect undue influence.
+Lawyers ought to be cognizant of the potential for undue influence in the context of testamentary documents and estate planning, as well as inter vivos transfers.
+Appended to this paper, is an Undue Influence Checklist designed as a Guideline for Drafting Lawyers.

-These materials are intended for the purposes of providing information only and are to be used only for the purposes of guidance, and not intended to be relied upon as the giving of legal advice.
-These materials do not purport to be exhaustive.
-Please visit our website publications at http://www.whaleyestatelitigation.com
+This paper is intended for the purposes of providing information only and is to be used only for the purposes of guidance.
+This paper is not intended to be relied upon as the giving of legal advice and does not purport to be exhaustive.

-Kimberly A. Whaley, Whaley Estate Litigation
+Kimberly A. Whaley, Whaley Estate Litigation Partners

-September 2015
+September 2018